Last night, ElMarko and I

 consisted of a work by one of their own called “Portrait in Seven Shades.”
 Ted

-Nash was inspired by works he’d seen at MoMA in
+Nash was inspired by works he’d seen at MoMA in Manhattan and set about to describe the

 This, naturally, got me